Renewable energy in Germany

+Renewable energy in Germany is mainly based on wind, solar and biomass.

+In 2024, 59,0 % (254,9 TWh of 431,7 TWh) of the electricity produced in Germany came from renewable Energies:

+31,87 % Wind (Onshore 25,92 % + offshore 5,95 %), Photovoltaics 14,66, Biomass 8,33 %, hydropower 3,97 %.

-Renewable energy in Germany is mainly based on wind and biomass, plus solar and hydro.
-Germany had the world's largest photovoltaic installed capacity until 2014, and as of 2021 it has over 58 GW.
-It is also the world's third country by installed total wind power capacity, 64 GW in 2021 (59 GW in 2018) and second for offshore wind, with over 7 GW.
-Germany has been called "the world's first major renewable energy economy".
+Germany had the world's largest photovoltaic installed capacity until 2014, and as of 2023 it had over 82 GW.
+In 2021, it was the world's third country by installed total wind power capacity, 64 GW in 2021 and second for offshore wind, with over 7 GW.
+In 2009, Germany was called "the world's first major renewable energy economy".

-The share of renewable electricity rose from just 3.4% of gross electricity consumption in 1990, provided by conventional hydro, to exceed 10% by 2005 thanks to additional biomass and wind, and reaching 42.1% of consumption in 2019.
+The share of renewable energy in electricity production increased from 3.5% in 1990 to 52.4% in 2023.
 As with most countries, the transition to renewable energy in the transport and heating and cooling sectors has been considerably slower.

 According to official figures, around 370,000 people were employed in the renewable energy sector in 2010, particularly in small and medium-sized companies.
 This is over twice the number of jobs in 2004 (160,500).
 About two-thirds of these jobs are attributed to the Renewable Energy Sources Act.

+In 2023, 124.600 people worked in the wind industry.

-Germany's federal government is working to increase renewable energy commercialization, with a particular focus on offshore wind farms.
+Germany's federal government worked to increase renewable energy commercialization, with a particular focus on offshore wind farms.

-A major challenge is the development of sufficient network capacities for transmitting the power generated in the North Sea to the large industrial consumers in southern parts of the country.
-Germany's energy transition, the Energiewende, designates a significant change in energy policy from 2011.
+A major challenge has been the development of sufficient network capacities for transmitting the power generated in Northern Germany the North Sea to Southern Germany.

+Germany's energy transition, the Energiewende, gas designated a significant change in energy policy from 2011.

 The term encompasses a reorientation of policy from supply to demand and a shift from centralized to distributed generation (for example, producing heat and power in very small cogeneration units), which should replace overproduction and avoidable energy consumption with energy-saving measures and increased efficiency.